schwa/SwiftNodeEditor/README.md

 - [ ] Fix project structure - the app and demo package should be merged.
 - [ ] Simple demo.
 - [ ] Investigating use NodeStyle/WireStyle etc inside Presentation
+- [ ] It's silly that both pins and sockets need to register the same drag gesture - make one gesture and raise it above.

 ### Nice to Have